-Here at Procular UK we stock nearly 400 different binoculars.
+Here at Procular UK we stock over 400 different binoculars.
 We are also incredibly passionate about testing, studying and reviewing every single one of them!
 Below are our top pick binoculars for bird watching:

 ** Note: All 5 binoculars recommended below are suitable for eyeglasses users **

 Bresser 8X40 Hunter Binoculars